 - Find out about and pursue good-fit opportunities early in the recruiting process.

-Why strategic networking pushes you to the top of the list:
+Knowing how to network pushes you to the top of the list

 People hire people they feel they know, like and trust.